Friends of late Heirloom Books owner ban together to help save bookstore

-Chelsea Carr Rectanus, who was the owner of Heirloom Books in the North Side, bought two pallets of books, and in 2017 opened a used bookstore in Edgewater. she didn’t know a lot about selling books but she had a passion for the pages.
+Chelsea Carr Rectanus, who was the owner of Heirloom Books on the North Side, bought two pallets of books, and in 2017 opened a used bookstore in Edgewater.
+She didn’t know a lot about selling books, but she had a passion for the pages.
 Those two pallets grew into thousands of books.

 Rectanus died in August and now, half a dozen of her friends are volunteering to make sure Heirloom Books stays open.